 Online lenders have one major disadvantage when it comes to search results, they don't have locations.
 Google search actually provides a natural organic boost for businesses with brick-and-mortar locations, because when they show results the page include locations found within a close proximity to the user performing that search, and these locations are displayed on a map.

-So, if your credit union website can better highlight these branch locations online, you may have an advantage over other larger national lenders or online lenders, without locations as close as your CU branches.
+So, if your Credit Union or Bank website can better highlight these local branch locations online, you may have an advantage over other larger national lenders or online lenders, without locations as close as your branches.

-One way to continually optimize your locations via local listings is to run local awareness ads on social media.
+One way to continually optimize your locations via local listings is to run local awareness ads on social media or Google AdWords.
 You can actually set up ads that are shown to users ONLY when they are close to a chosen branch location.
 This can help drive more website traffic based on local search, which will, in turn, highlight these brick-and-mortar locations in future searches online.

 It’s kind of confusing, but believe it or not, the more local searches that are clicked on, the more your locations will show up in future searches.